The-Wishlist-Co/docs/shopify/product.md

 ## **REST Endpoints**

 ## Add products from shopify to TWC
-The shopify product data is translated and transformed according to the TWC system requiremennts through product section of the shopify connector api.
+The shopify product data is translated and transformed according to the TWC system requirements through the product section of the shopify connector api.
 Endpoint: ```/api/products```

 Method: ``` POST ```